Characters from Ile-Rien: King Fulstan

 The deceased husband of Ravenna Fontainon, he was bestowed the rights and privileges of a regnant monarch by his father-in-law, the previous king.
-He is the father of Roland by his consort Ravenna, and the father of Kade Carrion by Moire, the Queen of Air and Darkness a visiting dignitary to his court.
+He is the father of Roland by his consort Ravenna, and the father of Kade Carrion by Moire (the Queen of Air and Darkness), a visiting dignitary to his court.
 He was notoriously petty and ineffectual, and was particularly cruel to his son, the future King Roland.
 Fulstan is deceased at the beginning of 'The Element of Fire.'

 Queen Ravenna

-The daughter of the previous Fontainon king, widow of King Fulstan, and doyenne of House Fontainon, she is the true ruler in Ile-Rien.
+The daughter of the previous Fontainon king, widow of King Fulstan, and doyenne of House Fontainon, she is the true ruler in Ile-Rien during the time of The Element of Fire.
 In her youth, she was an admired beauty with pale skin and reddish auburn hair.
 As dowager queen, she maintains her son Roland's reign, seeing to its stability.
 While queen consort, she was a dynamic leader in the war against the hostile Bisrans, often taking command in the field directly.
 Feared by her courtiers and ambassadors to her court, she is regarded as a brilliant and capable ruler.
-Her son Roland is a great disappointment to her, as was her lack of additional children.
-She hand selected her daughter-in-law Queen Falaise in the hopes that she could train her to be a fitting successor, able to temper the reckless excesses of her son.
-Queen Ravenna's long-time lover, Thomas Boniface is the captain of her squadron of dedicated armsmen, The Queen's Guard.
+Her son Roland is a great disappointment to her, as is her lack of additional living children.
+Queen Ravenna's long-time lover, Thomas Boniface, is the captain of her squadron of dedicated arms-men, The Queen's Guard.
 In the later books, she is a celebrated national heroine, and has many monuments dedicated to her.